 Edelman Financial offers 8 consumer investment accounts that interact with estate planning in distinct ways.
 Of those, 8 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-Beneficiary designations at Edelman Financial can be managed online, in branch, and by phone, typically taking 15-30 minutes through custodian platform.
+Beneficiary designations at Edelman Financial can be managed online, in branch, and by phone, typically taking 15-30 minutes on the custodian platform; longer if a planner routes a paper form.
 Trust funding is also available, allowing families to retitle brokerage accounts into a trust.

 Edelman Financial provides specific procedures for both proactive estate planning and filing claims after a death.